florianbrinkmann/lazy-loading-responsive-images/README.md

 * Video elements.*
 * Audio elements.*

-\* *Can be enabled in the plugin options.
+\* *Can be enabled in the plugin options (Settings › Media › Lazy Loader options).
 Lazy loading of video and audio elements need the [lazysizes unveilhooks extension](https://github.com/aFarkas/lazysizes/tree/gh-pages/plugins/unveilhooks), which can be included via an additional option in the plugin settings.*